bjherger/keras-pandas/README.md

 ## Contributing

+If you're interested in helping out, all open tasks are listed the GitHub Issues tab.
+The issues tagged with `first issue` are a good place to start if your new to the project or new to open source projects.

+If you're interested in a new major feature, please feel free to reach out to me

+### Bug reports

 The best bug reports are Pull Requests.
 The second best bug reports are new issues on this repo.

 ### Test